Skip to content

 0.5 / 1

-The company commits all suppliers to respect FPIC but only for some communities.
+The company commits to respecting FPIC for some communities only.

 • P